 Getting a photo of the Eiffel Tower may be the most touristy thing to do, but it’s also a must.
-I’ll be honest, three trips to Paris and I still haven’t actually been up the Eiffel Tower (I prefer a city view that includes the Eiffel Tower in it) but I go to the base and surrounding area for photos every time I visit.
+I’ll be honest; I’ve now been to Paris 7 times and I still haven’t actually been up the Eiffel Tower.
+I prefer a city view that includes the Eiffel Tower in it so I go to the base and surrounding area for photos every time I visit.

 If you do want to climb the tower there are two ticket types: one for the elevator and one for the stairs.
 Not surprisingly, the stairs are the cheaper option.
 There are also two viewing platforms with the top being more expensive than the second floor.
 It’s a good idea to book your tickets in advance to skip the lines- they are long!

 Arc de Triomphe

 Located at the end of the Champ-Elysees, the Arc de Triomphe is another iconic Paris Monument.
 The structure is a war memorial honouring those who fought for France.
 Names are carved into the stone of the arch and there is also a memorial flame.

 Ticket holders can also climb to the top where they will be rewarded with beautiful panoramic views of the city.
 I recommend going in the evening to see the city all lit up.

 The Notre Dame Cathedral is one of my favourite buildings in Paris and I’m beyond grateful that I was able to visit before the big fire in April of 2019.
 Since the fire, Notre Dame has remained closed to visitors.
 However, it is still an important Paris landmark and worth walking by.

 Notre Dame is located along the Seine and provides a perfect opportunity to walk along this famous river.
 While walking, keep an eye out for Paris’ beautiful bridges including Pont Neuf and Pont Alexandre III.

 The Paris Catacombs